dazimax/rex_scanner/README.md

 ## Credits

-The project was started by Dasitha Abeysinghe <dazimax@gmail.com> and welcome all the white hackers to upgrades the script for new versions.
+The project was started by Dasitha Abeysinghe <dazimax@gmail.com> and welcome all the white hat hackers to upgrades the script for new versions.